 - This event has passed.

-LD@3 is open to everyone.
+LD@3 is open to everyone!
 Please feel free to circulate this to interested colleagues.
-Information about upcoming sessions and materials from past sessions can be found on the ALDinHE events website.
+Information about upcoming sessions and materials from past sessions can be found on the events resources page.

 Presenter: Dr Katharine Jewitt, The Open University